MicrosoftDocs/quantum-docs/articles/pricing.md

 ## PASQAL

-[PASQAL](https://pasqal.io/) charges for job execution time on its quantum processor, the 100-qubit Fresnel1.
+[PASQAL](xref:microsoft.quantum.providers.pasqal) charges for job execution time on its quantum processor, the 100-qubit Fresnel.
 There is no added charge per job or per shot.
 The Emu-TN simulator is free of charge for all users (subject to limit quotas depending on the plan).

 All new Azure Quantum customers benefit from USD500 free Azure Quantum credits to use specifically for PASQAL targets.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).